whisthq/whist/host-service/mandelbox/README.md

 As a reference, aes_key is stored into a private file in [entrypoint.sh](https://github.com/fractal/fractal/blob/dev/mandelboxes/base/startup/entrypoint.sh#L14) and later accessed in [run-fractal-server.sh](https://github.com/fractal/fractal/blob/dev/mandelboxes/base/main/run-fractal-server.sh#L11).

+### Writing methods for the mandelbox struct

+When writing code that interacts with the mandelbox struct fields, there are some rules and guidelines that should be kept in mind.
+This is because the mandelbox methods use a lock for accessing the field values, and by writing code that follows the guidelines we can avoid causing unnecessary deadlocks while keeping the concurrent code easy to understand.
+By doing this, we will have to think less about when to lock and prevent deadlocks from conflicting locking (i.e. by using a locking getter inside a method that already locks).
+The following steps outline the simple process to write mandelbox code:

+1. Are you accessing a mandelbox struct field directly?
+If so, lock.
+2. Are you calling a method?
+If so, do not lock or you may cause a deadlock.
+3. Are you inside a method?
+If so, assume the lock is unlocked on method entry.

+Additionally, consider the following rules:

+- All locking should be done when and where the actual data access occurs.
+This means at the point of accessing the actual struct field
+- No method should assume that the lock is locked before entry
+- Getters and setters should always be used for struct field access when possible

 #### Miscellaneous

 An alternative to resource mapping is to mount data onto the mandelbox as seen in [host-service.go](https://github.com/fractal/fractal/blob/dev/host-service/host-service.go#L564).